Exploring global aspects of the world's favourite sweet

 Milk chocolate is the first choice of two thirds of Brits and only 1% of us do not like the stuff.
 (See refs below)

-Chocolate is not just important to business and diets in the UK; according to the World Cocoa Foundation some 40 to 50 million people around the world depend on cocoa as a source of livelihood.
+Chocolate is not just important to business and diets in the UK; according to the Fairtrade Foundation about six million people around the world depend on cocoa farming for their livelihoods.
 Chocolate's popularity means it has been a powerful tool for changing trading patterns, as one of the first and most successful fairly traded products.
-As Fairtrade Fortnight is almost upon us, why not use chocolate as a way into the topic?
+Chocolate is a great way into topics such as food, farming, trade and fair trade.

-You could use chocolate to explore other cultures – their food and drink and its associations with religious and other festivals; to discuss issues of health and obesity; or to think about its links to social reform, stretching back a lot further than fair trade.
+You could also use chocolate to explore other cultures – their food and drink and its associations with religious and other festivals; to discuss issues of health and obesity; or to think about its links to social reform, stretching back a lot further than fair trade.

 Chocolate also has a dark side with disturbing numbers of child labourers and slaves used in the production of cocoa.
 A difficult but important topic, showing that slavery is not just a problem consigned to history and demonstrating to students how their purchasing power can help improve lives.